CBD for Dogs with Cancer

 • Cannabis is referred to as hemp if it contains 0.3% THC or less.8

-Studies evaluating cannabis in veterinary medicine are ongoing.
-There are a variety of formulations and brands available for dogs including flavored chews, capsules, dog treats, honey, and oil products.
-CBD oil can be added to food, or there are topical ointments to be rubbed on the skin or ears.
+Studies evaluating cannabis in veterinary medicine are ongoing, but business is booming.
+Various formulations and brands are available for dogs, including flavored chews, capsules, dog treats, honey, and oil products.
+CBD oil can also be added to food, and there are topical ointments to be rubbed on the skin or ears.
+We’ll discuss how to choose a CBD product below.

 How CBD for Dogs with Cancer Helps

-CBD is also showing promise for helping to treat cancer directly.
-CBD can slow the growth of and cause death to certain types of cancer cells grown in the lab.3
+CBD also shows promise for helping treat cancer directly.
+For example, CBD can slow the growth of and cause death to certain types of cancer cells grown in the lab.3

-One study showed that cell cultures from different types of canine cancers that were exposed to CBD oil showed a significant decrease in reproduction of the cancer cells.6,9 The cancer types involved in this study were osteosarcoma, lymphoma, and mammary carcinoma.6
+One study showed that cell cultures from different types of canine cancers exposed to CBD oil showed a significant decrease in the reproduction of the cancer cells.6,9

 Another study found that CBD caused apoptosis (cell death) and mitochondrial function impairment in canine gliomas, a primary brain tumor.10